Draft report released today says pipleline will have little impact on tar sands oil extraction

 Needless to say, environmental groups are dismayed by the report, that comes just weeks after about 35,000 people converged in Washington, D.C. to urge President Obama to reject the pipeline that has also become symbolic of the hurdles facing US climate policy.
 They say the SEIS doesn’t consider fully the impact the pipeline would have on the US environment and public health.

 The commentary and analysis is sure to develop more nuance over the next few days.
-But for now, here’s a brief compilation of reactions from some of the key activists …more
+But for now, here’s a brief compilation …more